Laws and regulations

 | Black | Hazardous pharmaceuticals, radioactive waste |

-The Occupational Safety and Health Administration (OSHA) ensures safe and healthful working conditions by setting and enforcing standards.
-It was created in 1970 under the Occupational Safety and Health Act.
+The Occupational Safety and Health Administration (OSHA) helps ensure safe and healthful working conditions by setting and enforcing standards.
+OSHA was created in 1970 under the Occupational Safety and Health Act.

 Some important things to consider involving the processing and dispensing of controlled substances in the pharmacy are as follows: